-A felony for third offense DUI charges in Florida carries a maximum penalty of up to five years in Florida State Prison.
+A third DUI offense in Florida carries a maximum penalty of up to five years in Florida State Prison.
 If the third offense did not occur within 10 years of a prior offense, it is treated as a first-degree misdemeanor and handled in the county courts with the maximum penalty of up to one year in the county jail.
-A third DUI offense, whether it is a misdemeanor or felony, is going to be treated differently than a first or a second offense.
+A third drunk driving offense, whether it is a misdemeanor or felony, is going to be treated differently than a first or a second offense.

 If you are facing charges for driving under the influence in Florida, an experienced DUI lawyer can help you create your defense.
 A Ft Lauderdale third offense DUI lawyer will have knowledge of local laws that may be vital to the future of your case.

 Diversion on third offense DUI charges in Florida is rare or non-existent.
-Probation is certainly a possibility, but that is going to come with other penalties assuming the individual is found guilty, pleads no contest or guilty to a DUI charge.
-The first thing a Ft Lauderdale third offense DUI attorney can do is to determine what can be done to dismiss the case; to have the evidence suppressed; or if any motions need to be filed that would result in a dismissal or a reduction of the charge, e.g., from a DUI to reckless driving.
+Probation is certainly a possibility, but that is going to come with other penalties assuming the individual is found guilty, pleads no contest or guilty to a drunk driving charge.
+The first thing a Ft Lauderdale attorney can do in a DUI case involving a third offense is determine what can be done to dismiss the case; have the evidence suppressed; or if any motions need to be filed that would result in a dismissal or a reduction of the charge, e.g., from a DUI to reckless driving.

 When an individual goes to court on their third DUI offense, the prosecutor and the judge may against solely imposing probation.
 A defense attorney may argue that treatment instead jail time would be the best solution by creating a back story of the individual in order to make the prosecutor and the judge aware and perhaps more sympathetic of the individual.
 If there was a long-term issue with substance abuse, maybe it was a period of time in this person’s life that created this particular issue and had it been addressed at the time, it may not have happened.
 There is a lot more involvement as far as the court system is concerned to familiarize the prosecutor and the judge of the person’s life in an effort to garner leniency.